 In recent decades, there has been an increasing interest on the KIBS and their role as servers of other high-tech and low-tech industries.
-KIBS are characterized by concentrate its production on providing intangible inputs to knowledge-intensive business processes in other organizations, both public and private, and by heavily depending on specialized knowledge and typically, such firms have high levels of qualified staff (Miles, 2005, Miles et al., 1995, Muller and Doloreux, 2009).
+KIBS are characterized by concentrate its production on providing intangible inputs to knowledge-intensive business processes in other organizations, both public and private, and by heavily depending on specialized knowledge and typically, such firms have high levels of qualified staff (Miles, 2005; Miles, Kastrinos, Flanagan, Bilderbeek, & den Hertog, 1995; Muller & Doloreux, 2009).
 Some kind of KIBS is based on legal, administrative or commercial knowledge, while others rely particularly on scientific and technological knowledge.
-The last kind of KIBS sectors are among the most active innovators in developed economies, according to various reports based on technological surveys (DTI, 2003, Tether and Swan, 2003).
-Within the KIBS sectors, the software and related IT services sector is one of the most innovative in developed economies as well (DTI, 2003, Niosi et al., 2012, Tether and Swan, 2003).
+The last kind of KIBS sectors are among the most active innovators in developed economies, according to various reports based on technological surveys (DTI, 2003; Tether & Swan, 2003).
+Within the KIBS sectors, the software and related IT services sector is one of the most innovative in developed economies and in some catching-up economies as well (DTI, 2003; Niosi, Athreye, & Tschang, 2012; Tether & Swan, 2003).